vmetrix/vacuumetrix/README.md

 ##Neustar.rb
 Get Neustar Web Performance Metrics.
 For each monitor get duration and status for each monitored location.
 No arguments.
 Run every 5 minutes.
 (Not very efficient at the moment.
 Needs some tuning).

+##facebook.rb
+Argument is the name of the page you want to check the like count of.

 #TODO